Vertex Ramsey properties of randomly perturbed graphs: Introduction

 Moreover, these thresholds can be taken to be sharp whenever $s\notin\{t/2,t\}$. \end{cor} Although Theorem~\ref{thm:main} does not always guarantee sharp thresholds, by analysing its proof one can see that, in all cases except when $s \in \{t/2, t\}$, the threshold in Corollary~\ref{thm:cliques} is determined by Theorem~\ref{thm:kreuterthresholds}, which does provide a sharp result.
 Hence, we obtain the moreover part of the corollary.
-On the other hand, when $s \in \{t/2, t\}$, the threshold probability in the corollary comes from the appearance of a subgraph, which does not have a sharp threshold.
+On the other hand, when $s \in \{t/2, t\}$, the threshold probability is not sharp.
+Indeed, this is since the threshold comes from the appearance of a subgraph, which does not have a sharp threshold.\footnote{More precisely, consider the case when $s=t$.
+Let $G$ be the complete balanced bipartite graph on $n$ vertices with classes $A$ and $B$.
+Given any constant $C$, define $p=C \Psi(n;t-1,t-1)$.
+If we colour $A$ red and $B$ blue, $G \cup G(n,p)$ has a monochromatic copy of $K_t$ if and only if $G(n,p)[A]$ or $G(n,p)[B]$ contains $K_t$ as a subgraph.
+The probability of this occurring is bounded away from both $0$ and $1$, showing the lack of a sharp threshold.
+The case when $s=t/2$ is similar.}

 Recall that in the random graph setting one needs $\Theta(n^{2-1/m_K(K_s,K_t)})$ random edges to ensure $G(n,p)$ is $(K_s,K_t)_v$-Ramsey.
 Corollary~\ref{thm:cliques} demonstrates that one needs far fewer random edges to make any dense $n$-vertex graph $(K_s,K_t)_v$-Ramsey.
 However, the precise number of random edges depends (in a rather subtle way) on arithmetic properties of the pair $(s,t)$.